Top 5 Beds For Seniors

 Below is a list of common health conditions that affect the quality of sleep seniors receive.

-As you can see, there are a plethora of conditions that make it difficult for elderly people to a get a full restful night of sleep.
-Before we discuss the connection between these conditions and what types of mattresses are best, let’s first quickly review what exactly each one entails.
+As you can see, there are a plethora of conditions that make it difficult for elderly people to get a full restful night of sleep.
+Before we discuss the connection between these conditions and the best beds for seniors let’s first quickly review what exactly each one entails.

 Arthritis – Includes inflammation of one or more joints, which in turn can cause pain and stiffness.

 Osteoarthritis – Characterized by the deterioration of tissues at the ends of bones.

 Rheumatoid Arthritis – Affects more than just your joints.
 It can also affect your skin, eyes, heart and more.

 Fibromyalgia – Disorder described as widespread soreness and tenderness.